lbarqueira/lbarqueira.github.io/README.md

 - see https://github.com/jekyll/jekyll-seo-tag

 ### Turn website into PWA
 Working without [Workbox](https://developers.google.com/web/tools/workbox) ...
-In this approach I have specifically to say what are the routes that I want to cache for offline.
+In this approach I have specifically to say what are the routes that I want to cache for offline support.

 [Como transformar um site no github pages feito com jekyll em uma pwa](https://regino.dev/como-transformar-um-site-no-github-pages-feito-com-jekyll-em-uma-pwa/)

+Manually managing the cache storage via your Service Worker script can be a tedious task.
+The number of files and their names may change, so hard-coding them does not seem like a good idea.
+That’s where Workbox comes in.

 TODO: Another tutorial, but using [Workbox](https://developers.google.com/web/tools/workbox)

 [Jekyll website to progressive web app](https://svrooij.io/2022/01/29/jekyll-pwa/)

 Note: For now if you Lighthouse audit the site, PWA is checked.

+Important site to know more about PWA and ServiceWorker cache: PWAdvent.dev https://pwadvent.dev/day/5/

 ### Change to a regular theme instead of a Gem-based theme